CrankOne/hdql/README.rst

-HDQL provides a flexible and extensible tool to construct queries for hierarchical data in a laconic manner (way more laconic than imperative languages and even more expressive in its niche than SQL or GraphQL).
+HDQL provides a flexible and extensible tool to construct queries for hierarchical data in a laconic manner (way more laconic than imperative languages and sometimes even more expressive in its niche than SQL or GraphQL).

 Disclaimer
 ----------